 The Dutch galiots were flat-bottomed ships with a rounded bow and aft, especially useful in shallow waters.
 Their development started in the 17th century.
 They were used mainly as merchant ships.

-Please take your time to have a good look at the set of photos.
-There are several views of the entire ship model taken from all directions and several closer views of hull, deck and rigging.
+There are more photos, several views of the entire ship model taken from all directions and several closer views of hull, deck and rigging.
 If you click on a photo you will get that photo in high resolution.
-Only these high resolution photographs show how much work and handicraft ability were put in the model.

 This model of a Dutch galiot is a beautiful, elegant piece of work.
 It is 1 : 40 scale.
 Length is 106 cm, width 41 cm, height 84 cm.
 The ship model stand is provided by two small wedge-shaped pieces of wood beneath the hull, close to the keel.
 The wedges are fixed to the hull by double-sided adhesive tape.